Newton County Vehicle Impound Guide

 Facing financial difficulties after a DUI arrest is common.
 Here are some options:

-• Payment plans: Some impound lots may offer payment plans, but this is not guaranteed.
+• Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, but this is not guaranteed.
 Inquire directly with the lot.

 After Retrieval